 - Teen parents

-To attend a support group, you must be a parent or child caregiver, have the desire to learn and share experiences, a positive attitude and be respectful of others’ opinions and beliefs.
+To attend a support group, you must be a parent or child caregiver who has the desire to learn and share experiences, a positive attitude and respect for others’ opinions and beliefs.
 English and Spanish groups are available.
+To learn more, call 1-800-959-6673 and ask for the Parenting Program Manager.